Josiah Tualamaliʻi

-Josiah Tavita Tualamaliʻi is a Samoan New Zealand health and social justice advocate.
-He is the co-founder of the Pacific Youth Leadership and Transformation Council and was a member of the New Zealand government's inquiry into mental health and addiction.
+Josiah Tavita Tualamaliʻi is a New Zealand health and social justice advocate.
+He was a co-founder of the Pacific Youth Leadership and Transformation Trust and was a member of the New Zealand Government Inquiry into Mental Health and Addiction.
+He is a former New Zealand Children's Commissioner of the Children and Young People's Commission and a current board member of Te Hiringa Mahara - the Mental Health and Wellbeing Commission.

-Biography and early life
+Biography

 Tualamaliʻi was born in Dunedin and was educated at Middleton Grange School.
 He is a graduate of the University of Canterbury where he gained a Bachelor of Arts in 2019.
-As a member of Christchurch's Pacific community, Tualamaliʻi helped establish the Pacific Youth Leadership and Transformation Council and has served as its treasurer and chair.
-Concurrently, Tualamaliʻi supported the development of iSPEAK, a bi-monthly forum for Pacific youth to discuss issues affecting people in New Zealand, such as Christchurch's recovery from the 2011 earthquake and the development of a living wage campaign.
+As a member of Christchurch's Pacific community, Tualamaliʻi helped establish the Pacific Youth Leadership and Transformation Trust (PYLAT) and has served as its treasurer and chair.
+Concurrently, Tualamaliʻi supported the development of iSPEAK, a forum for Pacific youth to discuss issues affecting people in New Zealand, such as Christchurch's recovery from the 2011 earthquake, justice and housing.
+Tualamali'i retired from the PYLAT board and programme in December 2025 after 15 years service.
+In July 2023 he was appointed as a New Zealand Children's Commissioner of the Children and Young People's Commission and served for two years.
+He is the youngest person to ever be a New Zealand Children's Commissioner and first of Pacific and Samoan descent.
+He completed his Master of Arts in History with Distinction at the University of Canterbury in 2025.
+His dissertation research focused on his great-grandmother and her life - it is titled; Charlotte Leslie: Private Citizen and Unintentional Public Figure.
+In 2026 as part of the Antarctic Heritage Trust (New Zealand) Inspiring Explorers programme he travelled to the Antarctic peninsula.

-Health advocacy
+Health and wellbeing leadership

 While serving on the board of Pacific wellbeing charity Le Va, Tualamaliʻi was appointed as a member of the New Zealand Government's Inquiry into Mental Health and Addiction.
-Subsequently, he was appointed as a member of the Psychotherapy Board of Aotearoa in 2019 and in 2020 became an advisor with lived experience for the Lancet Commission on Depression.
+Subsequently, he was appointed as a member of the Psychotherapy Board of Aotearoa New Zealand in 2019 and in 2020 became an advisor with lived experience for the Lancet Commission on Depression.
 The commission's report showed evidence that depression has become one of the leading causes of avoidable suffering globally.
+In October 2025 the New Zealand Government appointed Tualamali'i as a board member of Independent Crown Entity Te Hiringa Mahara - The Mental Health and Wellbeing Commission.